Laptop Requirement and Financial Aid

 Online Legal Research Databases and Study Aids

-Before Orientation, you will receive passwords to Lexis Advance, Westlaw Edge, Bloomberg Law, and West Academic Study Aids.
+Before Orientation, you will receive passwords to Lexis Advance, Westlaw Edge, Bloomberg Law, Lexis Study Aids, and West Academic Study Aids.
 You will be provided training in all of these online systems as part of the LRWA program.
-The LRWA program and many of our professors use Westlaw’s TWEN to distribute assignments and other course information, so you will also be introduced to TWEN during orientation.
+The LRWA program and a number of professors use the Law School’s Blackboard Portal.
+You will be introduced to Blackboard during Orientation.
+Many professors use Westlaw’s TWEN to distribute assignments and other course information, so you will also be introduced to TWEN during orientation.

 Wireless Network